diztil/detalkblog/_posts/2021-01-20-learn-html-like-a-thug.md

 "Vadim blyat!
 You wanna learn web development?
 It's not for you.
 Go home and cry to your mama.
 Bwahahahaaa."

 Don't listen to that bully.
-Seek shelter here and begin where everyone else begins.
+Seek shelter here and begin where everyone else begins. <!–-break-–>

 ![html5 icon](https://fullsync.co.uk/wp-content/uploads/2020/06/HTML5.png)